ishwariiic/Smoking-Habits-Analysis-Based-on-Demographic-Factors/README.md

  **A. Exploratory Data Analysis (EDA)**
  Descriptive Statistics: Present detailed descriptive statis
 tics:

- • Mean and Median: To understand the central tendency of continuous variables like age and income.
+ • *Mean and Median:* To understand the central tendency of continuous variables like age and income.

- • Variance: To assess the spread or variability within each feature.
+ • *Variance*: To assess the spread or variability within each feature.

- • Skewness: Measure the asymmetry of the distribution (to detect any skewed patterns)
+ • *Skewness:*Measure the asymmetry of the distribution (to detect any skewed patterns)